 Using recorded bird calls in the field is a controversial topic among birders, ornithologists, and conservationists, but is it really harmful to the birds?
 Understanding the effects of using recordings can help each birder choose how to use or not use sounds in an ethical and responsible way.

 Using bird call recordings from a phone, mp3 player, or another device can be tempting, and there are many reasons birders might choose to attract birds with recorded songs and calls.
 Playing a recording can lure a shy bird out into the open for a better view, proper identification, or photo opportunity.
 Recordings of different calls can even confirm whether hidden birds are in the area, or may coax birds into interesting behaviors, such as raising a crest or assuming a dominant or aggressive posture.
 But is using a recording to lure a bird unethical?

 How Recordings Can Harm Birds

 When a bird hears a recording, it cannot tell that the sound is recorded.
 Because many birds use songs to claim territory, hearing another song may make the bird believe its territory has been invaded by a competitor, and it will seek out that competitor to challenge it.
-When a bird responds to a recording, it is no longer foraging, caring for eggs or chicks, preening, resting or otherwise doing the activities it needs to survive – all because it is chasing a fake bird.
+When a bird responds to a recording, it is no longer foraging, caring for eggs or chicks, preening, resting, or otherwise doing the activities it needs to survive.
+Instead, the agitated bird is now chasing a fake bird.

 Constantly chasing competitors stresses a bird, and unlimited recording use can dramatically impact its well-being.
 While no studies have yet proven conclusively how much harm recordings do to birds, some results have shown that males may lose dominance in the eyes of their mates because of recordings, which can impact whether those birds can breed successfully.
 Without more proof of ongoing harm to birds, however, the ethics of bird calls to attract birds remains controversial.